 The easiest way to check is by installing the Sucuri plugin from the WordPress repository.
 It can quickly check your file integrity and compare it against the original source files.
-Another option is to use the diff command in the terminal.
-You can also manually check your files via SFTP.
 If no files have been modified, your core files are clean – but you’re still not out of the woods yet.

-After confirming your core files, you will also want to check for any recently modified files.
+After confirming your core files, you will also want to check for any other recently modified files in your website’s environment, including plugins or themes.
 These modified files could be part of the attack or a backdoor for the hackers to come back and reinfect your site.

 The good news is that there are a couple of methods for checking recently modified files.
 The Sucuri WordPress plugin’s file integrity monitoring can find and restore modified files.
 This makes the process much easier for novices.